-Shooting reported at high school in California, suspect at large: police
+Shooting reported near California high school, suspect apprehended: police

-LOS ANGELES (Reuters) - A person was shot on Tuesday just outside a high school in Santa Rosa, California, and the suspect was still at large, police said in a statement.
+LOS ANGELES (Reuters) - Police said a possible suspect has been apprehended after a person was shot and wounded on Tuesday just outside a high school in Santa Rosa, California.

+A search for the weapon was still ongoing, authorities said on Twitter.

-Santa Rosa police called the shooting an “isolated” incident just beyond the walls of Ridgeway High School and said there were no further reports of violence on the campus.
+Santa Rosa police called the shooting an “isolated” incident just beyond the walls of Ridgway High School, and said there were no further reports of violence on the campus.

 One person was wounded in the shooting and receiving medical treatment, police said.
+The victim was transported to Santa Rosa Memorial Hospital and was currently in triage, a spokesman for the hospital said.

 It was not immediately clear if the wounded person was a student or an adult.